NLP Essentials

 Finally, let us print the TFs of the same documents using the updated vocabulary:

-Note that stop words can be filtered either during the creation of the vocabulary dictionary or when generating the bag-of-words representations.
-Do both approaches produce the same results?
-Which approach is preferable?
+Q4: Stop words can be filtered either during the creation of vocabulary dictionary or when generating the bag-of-words representations.
+Which approach is preferable and why?

 Document Frequency